 The statement must show how much you owe, the payment due date, and the amount of the late fee if you submit payment after the courtesy period expires.

-A breakdown of how much money per payment will be applied to principal, interest, and escrow, as well as the total of any fees imposed since the last statement and any past-due amounts must also be contained in the statement.
+A breakdown of how much money per payment will be applied to principal, interest, and escrow, as well as the total of any fees imposed since the last statement and any past-due amounts, must also be contained in the statement.
 This information will help you track how your payments are distributed among the different categories.

 The statement will also show you what happened to any partial payments (payments that were less than the total amount owed) you sent in.